5 Tips for Better Workflow Management

 Tip Three: Regularly audit and adjust your workflows

-Once you have your documentation clear, teams should be able to easily pull from your historic data, track the effectiveness of their workflows and make adjustments that will suit their specific needs and gain greater efficiency.
+Once you have your documentation clear, teams should be able to easily pull from your historic data.
+As a result, they will be able to track the effectiveness of their workflows and make adjustments that suit their specific needs and bring efficiency gains.

-With a proper workflow management solution acting as a ‘single source of truth’, teams can easily schedule auditing sessions where they can discuss their current workflows, the different adjustments they have made and how these changes or optimisation can then be incorporated into their newer workflows.
-A consistent schedule for workflow auditing, typically on a quarterly basis, makes sure that your workflows have time to be properly utilised before they are updated and ensures they are continually relevant for teams.
+With a workflow management tool acting as a ‘single source of truth’, teams can easily schedule auditing sessions to discuss their current workflows.
+Here, they will review adjustments they have made and how these changes or optimisations can then be incorporated into newer workflows.
+A consistent schedule for workflow auditing, typically on a quarterly basis, makes sure that your workflows have time to be properly utilised before they are updated and ensures they are continually relevant for your teams.

 Tip Four: Automate Automate Automate

-With workflow management solutions constantly evolving, their automation capabilities are also growing.
-Making sure your teams are up to date with your solutions automations capabilities and making sure they are taping into their full potential is a key way to further optimise your workflows.
-Make sure to consider the different requirements of your teams and how new workflow automations can be introduced to facilitate their needs.
+With workflow management tools constantly evolving, their automation capabilities are also growing rapidly.
+Make sure your teams are up to date with your project management solution’s automation capabilities and check they are tapping into their full potential to further optimise your workflows.
+In addition, be sure to consider the different requirements of each of your teams and how new workflow automations can be introduced to facilitate their needs.

 For example, a financial team could benefit from an automation that streamlines their expense approval process.
-An operations team could benefit from an automation that integrates their ERP and CRM with their workflow management solution.
-A HR team can speed up their hiring process by automating their feedback and scheduling activities.
+An operations team could benefit from an automation that integrates their ERP and CRM within their workflow management tool.
+And an HR team can speed up their hiring process by automating their feedback and scheduling activities.

-Consider investing in training resources and activities such as developing a workflow management handbook or producing interactive training videos.
-Interactive videos are particularly powerful tools as surveys show that 82% of employees state that interactive videos hold their attention better than traditional videos.
-Keeping your training and resource up to date and engaging also saves your team valuable time that can go wasted trying to look for answers and information on their workflows.
+Consider investing in training resources and activities such as developing a workflow management tool handbook or producing interactive training videos.
+Interactive videos are particularly powerful.
+Surveys show that 82% of employees state that interactive videos hold their attention better than traditional videos.
+Keeping your training and resources up to date and engaging saves teams valuable time that is wasted looking for answers and information on their workflows.

 Build your single source of truth with pmo365

-Having a powerful workflow management solution on your side can make a big difference to your process and business optimisation activities.
-Lucky for you, you can start building your ‘single source of truth’ solution with pmo365 right now!
-Pmo365’s solution consolidates all your workflow and project-related activities onto a single platform so your teams can be as efficient and effective as possible.
-But the benefits don’t stop there.
-Pmo365 also helps you:
+Having a powerful workflow management tool on your side can make a big difference to your processes and business optimisations.
+Lucky for you, you can start building your ‘single source of truth’ with pmo365 right now! pmo365 consolidates all your workflow and project-related activities onto a single platform so your teams are as efficient and effective as possible.
+But the benefits don’t stop there. pmo365 helps you:

 • Gain complete visibility and control over your portfolio

-• Grow as you grow by adapting and building solutions that accommodate your specific and unique needs
+• Grow as you grow by adapting and building solutions that accommodate your unique needs

-• Maintain flexibility with their transparent and fuss-free price packages
+• Maintain flexibility with transparent and fuss-free price packages

 If you want to know more about how pmo365 can help take your workflow management activities to the next level, read more about how we work or book a demo with our experts to see the solution in action!